makersinchicago/makersinchicago.org/content/pages/chimakerfest.md

 title: Chicago Maker's Fest

-## More information coming soon.

-Stay tuned for more information.
+Stay tuned for more information...